asierzd/Multilayer-Perceptron-In-C/README.md

 # Multilayer-Perceptron-In-C
-This is my solution to a final practice that consisted in developing a multilayer perceptron capable of performing a forward propagation given a set of inputs from the Programming Fundamentals subject.
+This is my solution to a final practice that consisted in developing a Multilayer Perceptron (MLP) capable of performing a forward propagation given a set of inputs from the Programming Fundamentals subject.

 ## Characteristics